uon-language/specification/spec.md

 ## Language

  *UON*™ is not a programming language, but a data representation language.
 It is built upon concepts described by C, Perl, Python, Ruby and JSON.
 It is meant to be UTF-8 by default, but compatible with other encoding standards.

 ![](C:\Users\ycr\Data\specification\assets\complexity-levels.png)

 ### Related to JSON

 Both JSON and UON aim to be human readable data interchange formats.
 UON extends JSON capabilities and readability with:

-* More datatypes support
+* More data types support
 * Allow no double quotes on mapping keys since they are promoted to a `keyword` type rather than `string`
-* Validation schema by design inspired from JSON-Schema
+* Validation schema by design inspired by JSON-Schema
 * Allow type coercion
 * Add support for comments
 * Add support for set, and ordered mapping

 ### Related to YAML

 YAML is very complete, it supports references (recursive references), comments, complex types, but it syntax lack of rigidity.
 They are multiple way of writing a YAML which can be confusing to some people and hard to validate.
 UON extends YAML capabilities by adding:

-* More datatype support
+* More data types support
 * Strict formatting closer to JSON
 * Validation schema by design
 * Resolved and unresolved references
 * Unambiguous comment position

 In YAML it is possible to create a reference to an existing location in the tree.
-However this always resolved after parsing which mean, the reference information is lost.
+However this always resolved after parsing which means, the reference information is lost.
 UON supports unresolved references in which even after parsing the document, the reference is preserved.

 Comments in YAML are not formally part of the object tree, but they are somehow supported by `ruamel.yaml` Python package with the `round_trip_load` method.
 In *UON*, comments are part of the language, and they appear in the object tree.